Being a parent has been one of the most rewarding experiences of my life. I’ve been a parent for more than 13 years now to two amazing

 My 10-year-old on the other hand loves to chat to the point where sometimes it’s hard to concentrate on anything else.
 She’s a giant goofball compared to her sister and is starting to get into some longer action-adventure video games.
 She’s pretty good at Dad Jokes too so I’ve got some competition!

-They are both incredible, loving little girls in their own right.
+They are both incredible, loving girls in their own right.
 They are also both very goofy and make me giggle like crazy.
-They probably get that from me.

 1. Count Your Money Too Often and You Might Lose Some

-My older daughter has a piggy bank and she loves to take her money out and count it.
-In fact, when I told her know the other week she said she wanted to count it “to make sure it was all there.”
+My older daughter had a piggy bank when she was younger and she would love to take her money out and count it.
+There was one time I had to tell her “no” and she said she wanted to count it “to make sure it was all there.”

-2. The Happiness Effect of Spoiling Doesn’t Last Long
+2. The Happiness Effect of Spoiling with “Things” Doesn’t Last Long

 The result?
-Well now we have a bunch of Disney stuffed animals that are not played with and take up a bunch of space.
+We had a bunch of Disney stuffed animals that were not played with and would take up a bunch of space.
 I did NOT see that coming.

-The happiness you experience when you buy something doesn’t last!
-We all enjoy spoiling and being spoiled, but think twice before you do it, something I have to remind myself of constantly.
+The happiness you experience when you buy something doesn’t last unless it’s something you truly value.
+We all enjoy spoiling and being spoiled but think twice before you do it—something I have to remind myself of constantly.

 3. Reprioritizing is Worth It!

 Reprioritizing your expenses will also lead to greater satisfaction as well.
-You’ll be happier because you won’t be spending money on the things that are basically a happiness bucket with a hole in it.
-Prioritize the things you value over the things you don’t will help you feel fulfilled.
-This will lead to better financial decisions.
-See?
-Totally worth it!
+You will be happier because you won’t be spending money on the things that are basically a happiness bucket with a hole in it.